 • A person burns more calories while sleeping than while watching TV.

-• Children grow fastest in spring.
+• Children grow fastest in the spring.

 • A person uses 17 muscles when he smiles and 43 when he frowns.